Now, you can

 Patients

-Empowered to participate fully in their own kidney- and overall health care through actionable knowledge.
+Empowered to participate fully in improving their own kidney care, and overall health.

-Can advance kidney health with more pointed focus on adult patients with type 2 diabetes and chronic kidney disease stages 1-3b.
+Central to coordinating multi-disciplinary care, clinicians can advance kidney and cardiovascular health with more targeted focus for adult patients with type 2 diabetes and chronic kidney disease stages 1-3b.

-Receive a simple and actionable risk score to help determine which patients will benefit most from guideline-recommended therapies and consultation with a specialist.
+Can be even more confident in their decision-making to determine which patients will benefit most from recommended therapies outlined by the ADA, AAFP, and KDIGO guidelines, and/or consultation with a specialist.

 Payers

-By conducting risk assessment in stages 1-3b, and implementing associated precision care plans, can realize significant savings in both the earlier stages (which accounts for 70% of the cost of the disease) and in the later stages (4-5).
+By conducting a comprehensive risk assessment in stages 1-3b, and implementing associated precision care plans, can realize significant savings in both the earlier stages (which accounts for 70%1 of the cost of the disease) and preventing the escalating costs associated with multiple co-morbidities related to kidney, heart, and metabolic disease, including those which occur in the later stages of CKD (4-5).

 Optimize risk sharing in value-based care environments.

-By starting in stages 1-3b of diagnosed kidney disease and implementing KidneyIntelX – a test demonstrated to predict which adult patients with type 2 diabetes and with chronic kidney disease stages 1-3b are at more or less risk for rapid progressive decline in kidney function – clinicians and patients can reap the greatest benefits from the rest of the treatment plan.
+By starting in stages 1-3b of diagnosed kidney disease and implementing kidneyintelX.dkd – a test demonstrated to determine which adult patients with type 2 diabetes and chronic kidney disease stages 1-3b are at higher to lower risk for progressive decline in kidney function - clinicians and patients can reap the greatest benefits from the rest of the treatment plan.

 Prognosis, not diagnosis.